jamesbayon/angular_product_management/README.md

 ### Part 2

-Property binding
+Property binding for images in the product list

-Handling events with Event binding
+Handling events with Event binding for show and hide image button

-Handling Input with 2-way binding
+Handling Input with 2-way binding with the filter by box via ngModel binding

-Transforming data with pipes
+Transforming data with pipes - display price with USD